Study smarter with Fiveable

 | Proactive Approaches | Conflict Prevention Strategies |

 Which two strategies both emphasize understanding others' viewpoints, and how do they differ in application?
-(Hint: one is diagnostic, one is communicative)
+(Hint: one is diagnostic, one is communicative.)

 A manager notices that two team members have stopped speaking to each other and tension is visibly high in meetings.
 Which strategies should she apply first, and why does sequence matter?

 Compare and contrast collaboration and compromise as resolution approaches.
-In what specific business scenario would you recommend compromise over collaboration, and what would you sacrifice by making that choice?
+In what specific scenario would you recommend compromise over collaboration, and what would you sacrifice by making that choice?

 How does emotional intelligence function as a foundation for other conflict resolution strategies?
 Identify at least two strategies that become more effective when combined with high EI.